Phase transition in a long-memory log-Gaussian Cox process: Asset and default correlations

-Without loss of generality, we assume that the number of obligors in the $t$-th term is constant and denote it as $N$.
+As second step we explain the Merton model at $t$-th term using the hidden variables.
+We assume that the number of obligors in the $t$-th term is constant and denote it as $N$.
 The asset correlation, $\rho_A$, is the parameter that describes the correlation between the value of the assets of the obligors in the same term.
-We consider the $i$-th asset value, $\hat{U}_{it}$, at term $t$, to be
+We consider the $i$-th asset value, $U_{it}$, at term $t$, to be

 where $\epsilon_{it}\sim \mbox{N}(0,1)$ is i.i.d.
-The first term is the effect of the economics and the second term is the effect of the individual obligor.
-By this formulation, the equal-time correlation of $U_{it}$ is $\rho_{A}$.
+The first term is the economic effect and the second term is the individual obligor effect.
+By this formulation, the correlation of $U_{it}$ is,